jeffnyman/lucid-jvm/README.md

 I will be using the AssertJ as my assertion library.
 A lot of people seem to like Hamcrest, which is a declarative rule based object matcher framework.
 But the [core features](http://joel-costigliola.github.io/assertj/assertj-core-features-highlight.html) of AssertJ won me over.
 The library basically uses a factory method (`Assertions.assertThat()`) to create a type specific assertion.
 The type specific assertions offer fluent interfaces that are largely polymorphic.

 I have a simple test of logging in for bot the Internet Examples (`InternetLoginTest`) and my Decohere login (`DecohereLoginTest`).
 I also have a test for my "weight on other planets" page (`PlanetWeightTest`).

-Currently I have a factory class (`DriverFactory`) that each test class extends to remove as much of the WebDriver logic as possible from the test logic.
+I don't want the logic for calling up a specific browser driver (like FirefoxDriver) in all of the tests, I also don't want it in the DriverFactory either.
+I want each driver type to be able to start up its own driver.
+But I don't necessarily know what drivers are going to be needed since that will be up to the user.
+So a class (`DriverType`) has to be used to manage these types.
+This management requires a certain set of methods and in order to ensure consistency of approach.
+As such it seems logical to have a `DriverType` class implement an interface (`DriverSetup`) to guarantee uniform implementation.

+The basic enum `DriverType` allows you to choose one of the default browsers supported by Selenium.
+Each enum entry implements a `getDesiredCapabilities()` method and a `getWebDriver()` method.
+This allows you to get a default set of capabilities for each browser.
+These capabilities can be extended, if required.
+These desired capabilities can then be used to instantiate a new WebDriver object when calling the `getWebDriver()` method.

+I use a [WebDriver Manager](https://github.com/bonigarcia/webdrivermanager) here.
+What this does is allow for the automatic downloading of browser drivers.

 ## Execution